Nutrition and Dietetics 304

 Credit Hours: (3)

-A comprehensive overview of the research process including problem statements, literature review, research design, data collection, and interpretation of results.
+A comprehensive overview of the research process including hypotheses, literature review, research design, data collection, and interpretation of results.
 The course emphasizes knowledge and skills that are essential for critical evaluation of evidence based dietetic practice.

 Note(s): Students cannot receive credit for both NUTR 404 and NUTR 304.